-Gynecomastia surgery requires some downtime following the procedure, as all surgeries do.
+Gynecomastia surgeryrequires some downtime following the procedure, as all surgeries do.
 But when compared to other cosmetic surgeries, male breast reduction tends to be among the easiest to recover from.
-It is true that gynecomastia doctors tell you to rest up once you return home from the surgical center.
-How much rest and relaxation are needed are based on several factors.
+Gynecomastia doctors tell you to rest up once you return home from the surgical center.
+How much rest and relaxation are needed is based on several factors.

 Gynecomastia surgery involves the removal of glandular breast tissue and fatty tissue.
 In some cases, excess skin tissue is also removed.
 The more tissue is cut away from your body, the longer you may have to recover.
 For men with mild gynecomastia, recovery may indeed be faster.

 People heal at different rates.
 How fast you heal depends on your general health, how healthily you eat, and how much you stay hydrated.
-Genetics also play a part.
-Whether you are a slow or fast healer, make sure your body is ready for exercise before you resume working out.
-The matter of when will be a joint decision between you and your gynecomastia specialist.
+Genetics also plays a part.
+Whether you are a slow or fast healer, ensure your body is ready for exercise before you resume working out after Gynecomastia surgery—when will be a joint decision between you and your gynecomastia specialist.

 Your gynecomastia surgeon will give you a list of aftercare guidelines to follow.
 These include:

-If you follow these guidelines strictly, you’ll be working out following gynecomastia surgery before you know it.
+If you follow these guidelines strictly, you’ll be working out after Gynecomastia surgery before you know it.

 While you are engaging in rest and recovery, you should not necessarily stay bedridden.
-You should avoid heavy weight exercises until your chest heals, but you can engage in light cardio.
+It would be best to avoid heavy-weight exercises until your chest heals, but you can engage in light cardio.
 Doing so will keep your body fit enough for faster recovery.
 You’ll also keep your body fat down so the results of your surgery become more apparent.

-You can do light cardio exercises such as walking the moment you feel stable on your feet.
-Walking a short distance a few times each day can keep your circulation flowing to the lower extremities.
+You can do light cardio exercises such as walking when you feel stable.
+Walking a short distance a few times daily can keep your circulation flowing to the lower extremities.
 Walking also prevents post-surgical blood clots, which is a very good thing.

 After a week of walking, you should be healthy enough to return to work (as long as your job is not overly strenuous).
-During the first ten days, you can do many of the things you normally would, such as shower, have sex, and go for slow jogs, as long as you don’t push yourself too hard.
+During the first ten days, you can do many of the things you normally would, such as showering, having sex, and going for slow jogs, as long as you don’t push yourself too hard.
 Yoga and self-massage of the chest are also recommended.

 You should be well enough for more intense exercises within two weeks following gynecomastia surgery.
 Examples of exercises at this stage in your recovery include pushups, swimming, and running.

-Three weeks after surgery is when you can start engaging in strong, concentrated chest muscle exercises.
+Three weeks after surgery, you can begin working out after Gynecomastia Surgery.
+It is then you can start engaging in strong, concentrated chest muscle exercises.

-Men with gyno often want to know when they can revisit the gym.
-When you are ready for chest exercises, you are able to hit the gym with light workouts.
-Your muscles will not be as strong as they were prior to surgery.
+Men with gyno often want to know when to revisit the gym and work out after Gynecomastia surgery.
+When you are ready for chest exercises, you can hit the gym and work out after Gynecomastia surgery with light workouts.
+Your muscles will not be as strong as they were before surgery.
 If you go too hard, you may injure yourself.

-To prevent sagging, working out after gyno surgery and massage of the chest are highly recommended.
-To understand how to exercise the chest, you should be mindful of two important muscles in the chest area: the pectoral muscle and serratus anterior muscle.
+To prevent sagging, working out after gyno surgery and chest massage are highly recommended.
+To understand how to exercise the chest, you should be mindful of two important muscles in the chest area: the pectoral muscle and the serratus anterior muscle.

-The pectoral muscles in your chest are those that connect the front of the chest with the bones of the upper arm and shoulder.
-Pectoralis major, as the muscle is called, is thick and shaped like a fan.
+The pectoral muscles in your chest connect the front of the chest with the bones of the upper arm and shoulder.
+The Pectoralis major, as the muscle is called, is thick and shaped like a fan.
 That’s the muscle you see when you flex.

 The serratus anterior muscle is best referred to as the big swing muscle.
 Some also call it the boxer’s muscle because it is responsible for the protraction of the scapula (shoulder blade).